MrLixm/AgXc/README.md

 If you find that there was too much scary-looking words until now, just consider AgX as a "LUT".

+# Background

+The AgX formula used is based on the original Troy's implementation which is not the same as what is currently being implemented in Blender-4+.
+- assume sRGB working space
+- clip everything outside
+- apply "inset" (gamut reshaping)
+- apply tonescale (1D curve)

 # Integrations

 - [OpenColorIO](ocio) : v1 compatible